Flames tear through assisted-living facility in Massachusetts, killing 9 and trapping residents

 Gabriel House opened in 1999 and has 100 units, according to Massachusetts Executive Office of Aging & Independence.
 Its website promotes studio apartments “for those seniors who cannot afford the high end of assisted living” as well as group adult foster care within walking distance of shopping, restaurants and churches.

-Dennis Etzkorn, the facility's owner, declined to comment Monday, but officials said he is cooperating with what Fire Chief Jeffrey Bacon called “a very extensive investigation.”
+Dennis Etzkorn, the facility's owner, declined to comment Monday, but officials said he was cooperating with what Fire Chief Jeffrey Bacon called “a very extensive investigation.”

 About 50 firefighters responded to the scene, including 30 who were off-duty.
 Police also helped break down doors and carried about a dozen residents to safety.
 Five injured firefighters were released from the hospital Monday.